I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/ns-wdbgexts-_pointer_search_physical.md

 ## Members

+`Offset`

+Specifies the address in the target's physical memory to start searching from.

+`Length`

+Specifies the amount of the target's physical memory to search.

+`PointerMin`

+Specifies the lower limit of the range of pointers to search for.

+`PointerMax`

+Specifies the upper limit of the range of pointers to search for.

 `Flags`

 Specifies bit flags that alter the behavior of this <b>Ioctl</b> operation.
 The following flags can be included.